 Alumni Professional’s Anxiety Index

-68 Percent of alumni professionals reporting that a “general lack of alumni engagement” is a significant concern.
-We plan to write extensively about this issue in the coming weeks and months.
-Stay tuned!
-(Or simply subscribe to be notified when these new articles are released)
+68 Percent of alumni professionals report that a “general lack of alumni engagement” is a significant concern.